mmarani-git/ant-remote-profiler/readme.txt

 The logger extends the default one so no feature is lost.
 Database is self-build by hibernate using the autoddl feature.

+Data is stored on a couple of tables: PROFILED_BUILD and PROFILED_TARGET and a couple of views, V_PROFILED_BUILD and V_PROFILED_TARGET are provided for better readability.
+See db directory.

 NOTE
 The database location is in server/persistence.xml and currently points to the C4C development database!